Skip to content

 Getting Started

-You need access to all Hyvä repositories at gitlab.hyva.io
+Technology and contributing partners have access to Hyvä repositories at gitlab.hyva.io

 Tip

 Ensure your SSH key is set in your Hyvä Gitlab account, as well as on github.com.
-If you use Docker, check that you use the SSH key available in the PHP container running Composer.
+If you use Docker, check that your SSH key is available in the container running Composer.

 # hosted on private gitlab: